INDA23PlusPlus/-party/README.md

 # ++Party

 ## Clone and Run
-Make sure you are using the right Zig version `0.12.0-dev.3412+54c08579e` and then run the following commands:
+Make sure you are using Zig version `0.12.0` and then run the following commands:
 ```bash
 git clone git@github.com:INDA23PlusPlus/plusplusparty.git --recursive
 cd plusplusparty